HB-4537

 Enforcement Authority

-No enforcement mechanism, private right of action, or penalty provision is specified in the bill text.
-Enforcement would presumably fall under the Michigan Department of Health and Human Services' existing authority over the medical assistance program and contracted health plans.
+No enforcement mechanism or penalty provision is specified in the bill.
+Enforcement would presumably fall to the Michigan Department of Health and Human Services through its existing oversight of the medical assistance program and contracted health plans.

 Penalties